whage/thesis/thesis.md

 may have multiple types.
 There are different kinds of polymorphisms, I will look at each of them in more detail below.

+Polymorphism is the concept of having internally different objects that provide the same interface.
+Even though they implement different behaviour, they look the same from the outside and so they can be used interchangeably.
+This frees their users (other entities in the program that use them) from having to differentiate between them and allows them to ... **TODO: finish note**

 **TODO: find some good parts in this: (Robin Milner, Turing Award winner, paper from 1983)**

 https://homepages.inf.ed.ac.uk/wadler/papers/papers-we-love/milner-type-polymorphism.pdf